Skip to content

 The same scenario engine on both stacks.

 LoadGen authors a Citrix workload once.
-The same .lgs runs on AVD without re-authoring.
+The same `.lgs` runs on AVD without re-authoring.
 The before-and-after lives in one cockpit.
-That’s what every migration sign-off conversation actually needs.
+That’s what every migration sign-off conversation actually needs, a positioning/workflow motion over two wizards plus comparison overlay on the same scenario engine.

-Auth flow, app set, and per-step workload captured once on Citrix.
-Reused unmodified against the AVD wizard.
+Auth flow, app set, and per-step workload captured once on the 7-step Citrix wizard.
+Reused unmodified against the 7-step AVD wizard.
 The PoC delta is real, not an artefact of two different test designs.

-Promote 50, then 250, then 1,500 users behind a measured validation gate.
-Every wave re-runs the same scenario, with delta tracked against the original Citrix baseline.
+Promote pilot, scale, and production cohorts behind measured validation.
+Each cohort re-runs the same scenario, with delta tracked against the original Citrix baseline.
 Roll back on data, not opinion.

 Side-by-side validation